Placeholder-Software/Dissonance/docs/Tutorials/Proximity-Chat.md

-Dissonance includes two ways to set up proximity chat: `Grid Proximity` and `Collider Proximity`.

-!!! important ""
-    **Collider Proximity** is an older proximity chat system which is still supported but is **deprecated**, new projects should use the new **Grid Proximity** system.

 # Grid Proximity

-Grid proximity creates an infinite grid of cells, each cell is a unique chat room.
+Grid proximity creates an infinite grid of cells, each cell can be though of as unique chat room.
 Players are automatically placed into all cells which are within range of their position.
 This means that only nearby players can be heard.

 ## Setup